dmnpx/tbd/README.md

   - City (1000-2000)
   - The new Rome (2000+)

 To gain a level, the player will have to pay a tribute to the person reigning over the area where the city is located.
 At some point, the player should be powerfull enough to beat him in a war.
-The player will have to chose if he wants to keep paying this tribute or if he wants to defeat him and take the area's control.
+The player will have to chose if he wants to keep paying this tribute or if he wants to defeat him and take the control of the area.

 # In Game Loop
 One turn will be one season.
 Every turn the player will have to make two choices which will have an impact on the big event.
 There will be one big event per season and it will be positive or negative depending on what choices the player makes.
 The player's behaviour will be judged with four sliders: